 OK, both you and your spouse already got Southwest credit cards.
 Now you should look into mileage and hotel offers.
 If the bonus on United credit card is 50K miles or higher (like it is right now), consider pulling the trigger.
 I do recommend you have some sort of a plan, otherwise, you may be better off going after Marriott credit card.
 Marriott has a terrific footprint, so it shouldn’t be too difficult to use up the points.
 Both offers are subject to 5/24 rule.

-If at all possible, you should always go for points that can be easily converted to cash or cash equivalent (like Walmart gift card).
+If at all possible, you should always go for points that can be easily converted to cash or cash equivalents (like Walmart gift card).
 I will warn you, though, deciding where to spend your UR points can drive you mad.
 So in a way, focusing on brand-specific currency can potentially take a lot of stress out of your decision-making process.
 Definitely don’t be like me and overthink every stupid little thing.
 Just have fun with your points, OK?

 Transferring 30,000 UR points to Hyatt program so you can stay two nights at Hyatt Regency Coconut Point Resort in March is a fantastic deal!